jlmelville/uwot/docs/umap-examples.md

 :----------------------------:|:--------------------------:
 ![cifar10 UMAP](../img/examples/cifar10_umap.png)|![cifar10 t-SNE](../img/examples/cifar10_tsne.png)

-Yikes.
-What is going on with the UMAP result?
-I see the same thing in the Python UMAP implementation (although maybe less pronounced), so I don't think this is a bug in `uwot`.
-There is an outlying cluster of automobile images in the bottom left, which seem to be variations on the same image.
-The same cluster is present in the t-SNE plot (also in the bottom left), but is comfortably close to the rest of the data.
+There is an outlying orange cluster (which isn't easy to see) in the top right of the UMAP plot.
+I see the same thing in the Python implementation, so I don't think this is a bug in `uwot` (although I also said that in a previous version of this page, and it turned out there *was* a bug in `uwot`.
+The current result really is closer to the Python version now, though).
+That cluster of images is of some automobiles but they all seem to be variations of the same image.
+The same cluster is present in the t-SNE plot (bottom left), but is more comfortably close to the rest of the data.

 The existence of these near-duplicates in CIFAR-10 doesn't seem to have been widely known or appreciated until quite recently, see for instance